 A very common ailment is traveler's diarrhea.
 It can largely be avoided by being careful about where and what you eat, and avoiding dairy products if they are not pasteurized.
-If you do come down with it, the following suggestions will help speed recovery and guide your decision to seek formal care:
+If you do come down with it, the following suggestions will help speed your recovery and guide your decision to seek formal care:

-- 1. It will usually run its course in three to five days.
-The worst symptoms usually occur the first day.
+- 1. Your symptoms will usually run their course in three to five days.
+The worst symptoms usually occur on the first day.
 Bed rest may help relieve cramps. - 2.
 The main risk of the illness is dehydration.
 Be sure to maintain fluid intake.
-An excellent source of fluid replacement is ORS or Oraltye, a prepackaged liquid sold in many countries.
-If unavailable, the following recipe will provide similar value: one liter carbonated water, 1/2 teaspoon salt, 1/2 teaspoon baking soda (not baking powder), 4 tbsp. sugar. - 3.
-An over-the-counter medicine like Pepto Bismol may help relieve nausea and vomiting. - 4.
+An excellent source of fluid replacement is ORS or Oralyte, a prepackaged liquid sold in many countries.
+If unavailable, the following recipe will provide similar value: one liter carbonated water, 1/2 teaspoon salt, 1/2 teaspoon baking soda (not baking powder), 4 tablespoons sugar. - 3.
+An over-the-counter medicine like Pepto-Bismol may also help relieve nausea and vomiting. - 4.
 See your physician prior to departing for India regarding the possibility of bringing along anti-diarrheal medication such as Levaquin or Cipro.